 The IAF placed very high value on protecting access to the Lodge/Project for future Idahoans and future visitors.
 The thirty years lease with the Forest Service for the Lodge site states that the Lodge must always remain open and accessible to the general public.

 Guests are encouraged to take advantage of some of the many things to do in the vicinity of the Lodge/Project, including being aware of the culture and history of the area.
 In addition to the reference materials available at the Lodge, day hikes to historical sites have been designed to show guests where to go and what they will see when they get there.
 These hikes make for a pleasant and educational day in the beautiful outdoors.

-Idaho Fish and Game enables Idahoans' rights to hunt, fish, and trap - an essential component of Idahos' outdoor heritage, and meet the demand for hunting, fishing, trapping, and other outdoor recreation.
+Idaho Fish and Game enables Idahoans' rights to hunt, fish, and trap - an essential component of Idaho's outdoor heritage, and meet the demand for hunting, fishing, trapping, and other outdoor recreation.
 The Lodge/Project has and does serve as a very comfortable base of operations for big game hunts in the area of Big Creek or can provide meals and showers to hunters.
-The hunts are very popular with both residents and nonresidents and support Idahos' outdoor heritage.
+The hunts are very popular with both residents and nonresidents and support Idaho's outdoor heritage.
+Hunting takes place within the boundaries of Unit 26, and the majority of the most productive Big Creek hunts are in the high country surrounding the Big Creek Valley, for primarily elk, mule deer, and black bear.
+The season runs from mid-September through mid-November, but snow in the backcountry can generally be a challenge in mid-October, limiting hunter access.